 Learning in Raymond House is multi-faceted.
-A strong focus on cementing essential capabilities in English and Mathematics is complemented by a varied program that includes: Humanities, Japanese, Physical Education, Library, Music, Outdoor Education, Performing Arts, Sport, Science and Technology, Visual Arts and our comprehensive personal and social development program - 'Raymond House Health and Wellbeing'.
+A strong focus on cementing essential capabilities in literacy and numeracy is complemented by a varied program that includes: Humanities, Japanese, Physical Education, Library, Music, Outdoor Education (Camps), Performing Arts (Years 4 - 6), Sport, Science and Technology, Visual Arts and our comprehensive personal and social development program, 'Raymond House Health and Wellbeing'.

-Developing the personal qualities of every girl in our community is a priority for us and Raymond House's pastoral care program features our comprehensive Health and Wellbeing sessions, designed to help our girls develop resilience, high selfesteem and positive relationships.
+Developing the personal qualities of every girl in our community is a priority for us and Raymond House's pastoral care program features our comprehensive Health and Wellbeing sessions, designed to help our girls develop resilience, high self-esteem and positive relationships.
 Personal development is also fostered through our Year 6 leadership program, our Chapel program and through involvement in service activities linked to the School motto, Non Nobis Solum.